 We slipped into the dark space, hidden from wandering eyes on the dance floor.
 He held out his wrist for me to take.
 I hesitated for just a moment before carefully sinking my fangs into his flesh; they were dangerously sharp- I had to be very careful to not cause any damage.
 After a brief second of pain he relaxed.
 My saliva contained some sort of substance which appeared to numb pain and create a pleasant feeling in its place.
 It also helped to speed up the healing process which was convenient.

 The taste of blood was exquisite as always, calling to me to drain him dry and look for more.
 It had taken me a lot of practice to develop my current level of restraint but it was still all I could do to not sink my fangs deep into a major artery.
 I continued to drink until I had taken enough and then regretfully drew my tongue along the wound, slowing the bleeding.
 My saliva couldn’t work miracles but it could help the flesh knit back together.
-By morning it would look like it was days old instead of hours.
+By morning the wound would look like it was days old instead of hours.

 Drawing away I took a calming breath and closed my eyes for a second, focusing on grounding myself in the situation.
 When I was sure that my eyes would have returned to their normal blue, I reopened them.
 He looked slightly pale but still relaxed.
 The small wounds on his wrist had already stopped bleeding.
 I drew out my purse and gave him £150.
 The standard rate was around a £100.
 The £50 was to encourage him to be discreet.